oracle/cluster-api-provider-oci/docs/src/gs/pvc-fss.md

 1. In the YAML file, set:
    1. `storageClassName` to `""`
-   2. `volumeName` to the name of of the PV created earlier
+   2. `volumeName` to the name of the PV created earlier

 1. Create the PVC from the manifest file: